elastic/Example-Watches/README.md

 * README - describes the watch including any assumptions regards mapping, data structure and behaviour.
 * mapping.json - An approapriate mapping for the test data provided.
 * watch.json - Body of the watch.
-* /data - Directory of test data with instructions on loading and using the test set.
+* /test_data - Directory of test data with instructions on loading and using the test set.
+* load_watch.sh.
+Utility script for loading each watch to a local Elasticsearch cluster.
+Each watch can be loaded by running load_watch.sh <watch folder name>.

 #Watches